yentsanglee/openenclave/fs/README.md

 ```

 Once this interface is implemented, one may write a callback function for
 mounting the interface into the directory hierarchy.
-For example, here is the
-an example.
+For example:

 ```
 int fs_mount_myfs(